chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/identity-examples/enforce-jenkins-identity/index.md

 You're now ready to create or edit a Jenkins pipeline to test out this identity.

 ## Testing the identity with a Jenkins pipeline

 To test the identity you created with Terraform in the previous section, create or edit a pipeline job.
-Ensure that the job is parameterized and uses the `OpenID Connect id token` credential type.
+To create a pipeline job, click the **New Item** link in the menu at the top left of your Jenkins dashboard.
+Give the job a title, and select **Pipeline** from the list of job types.

+Once you are on the pipeline configuration page, click the **This project is parameterized** check box.
+Give your parameter a name like `oidc-token` and under the **Credential type** selection list, **OpenID Connect id token**.
 Mark the parameter as required, and select your configured OIDC credential token as the `Default Value` for the parameter per the following screenshot:

 ![Job parameter settings for OIDC token](jenkins-job-parameter.png)